ptsource/MiniVMDOS/README.md

 * While its obsolete for general-purpose use, DOS still has a niche but meaningful role in legacy support, education, hobbyist computing, and industrial systems.
 In the right hands, its still a useful and fascinating platform.

-**Note :** This software does not use a digitally signed installer, so you might get a warning.
-You should dismiss it and continue.

--   Download the Installer.
--   When Windows says the installer is not trusted, click "more info" and then "run anyway".
--   Follow the instructions in the installer.
--   You can now launch the software from your desktop.

 ## Support

 [![Visit homepage.](/images/homepage-here-yellowgreen.svg)](https://wiki.ptsource.eu/soft/mvmdos/start)